 3. Methods to Maximize Response Rates and Deal with Nonresponse

 A discussion of maximizing response rates and minimizing nonresponse can be found on pages 67 – 70 of Attachment A. In addition, the way nonresponse is accommodated in the weights is described on pages 52 - 54.
-A discussion of the recruiting and training of high quality, convincing interviewers is found on pages 71 – 72 of Attachment A.
+A discussion of the recruiting and training of high quality, convincing interviewers is found on pages 71 – 72 of Attachment A. Attachment D contains all materials that will be seen by respondents, including advance letters, Sorry I Missed You cards, locating letters, and consent procedures.

 4. Tests of Procedures or Methods to be Undertaken